dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Having a `core cluster` that functions as an control plane for the rest of you infrastructure helps you go from [_Pets to Cattle_](https://www.youtube.com/watch?v=Od7e6hqis7A&ab_channel=PrismaCloudbyPaloAltoNetworks).
 The easier it is to spin up new cluster the less we will treat our infrastructure as "pets" [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)].

+## 9.8.
+Streamlining your codebase

+The setup described in this paper is build only using 2 file types: `.yaml` and `makefiles`. `.yaml` is used for declaring the state of the whole setup.
+Everything declared as _Infrastructure as Code_ and check into git (_GitOps_) - while `makefiles` are only for the initial bootstrapping.

+"Since Crossplane makes use of Kubernetes, it uses many of the same tools and processes, enabling more efficiency for users - without the need to learn and maintain entirely new tools" [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
+This creates and extremely streamlined infrastructure, because it does not require knowledge about e.g Terraform, Ansible, or multiple scripting languages.
+I will consider this a huge benefit of this setup.

-## 9.7.
+## 9.9.
 Bootstrapping Problem

 Every automatic process require some manual task to start the process.
 This initial task/command can not be declarative, since a command is by definition is imperative.

-In order to simplify the setup-process as much as possible, we aim to make the bootstrapping as simple, clean and error-safe as possible.The only bootstrapping done in this implemenetation is setting starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
+In order to simplify the setup-process as much as possible, we aim to make the bootstrapping as simple, clean and error-safe as possible.The only bootstrapping done in this implementation is setting starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
 The rest of the setup is handled automaticity by ArgoCD with declarative/eventual consistency approach.

 The bootstrapping done in this implementation does not touch logging, monitoring, ingress, crossplane-related-stuff, helm-charts, etc, which you could be forced to install sequentially through a imperative script.

 The main point is that we can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
 We would argue that this bootstrapping is fairly minimal, since it only does 2 steps.
 1: Spin up core-cluster (locally or on cloud provider), 2: install and setup ArgoCD.

-## 9.8.
-Streamlining your codebase

-The setup described in this paper is build only using 2 file types: `.yaml` and `makefiles`. `.yaml` is used for declaring the state of the whole setup.
-Everything declared as _Infrastructure as Code_ and check into git (_GitOps_) - while `makefiles` are only for the intial bootstrapping.

-"Since Crossplane makes use of Kubernetes, it uses many of the same tools and processes, enabling more efficiency for users - without the need to learn and maintain entirely new tools" [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
-This creates and extremely streamlined infrastructure, because it does not require knowledge about e.g Terraform, Ansible, or multiple scripting languages.
-I will consider this a huge benefit of this setup.

-## 9.9.
-Limitations

 ### 9.9.1.
+Multiple core-clusters

+Running multiple instances of a `core-cluster`s at the same doesn't work well.
+You can easily spin up multiple `core-cluster`s at the same time.
+E.g. running a `core-cluster` on GCP and running one locally.
+The problem is that they each have their own internal desired state and may work against each other.
+One cluster may want to create a given resource on a cloud provider, while another may want to delete that resource.
+This results in race-conditions and unpredictable behaviour.

+So the next question is how you test a configuration for the `core-cluster` if you can't spin up a new one, without it competing with the current version running.
+The only way to allow multiple `core-cluster`s to be run simultaneously is to run a complete copy of all your resources.
+So the copy could be named `core-cluster-copy` which then created e.g. a `prod-cluster-copy` and `aws-database-copy` and so on.
+It is fairly straight forward code-wise, so it is doable, but this would effectively double your cost infrastructure cost if you wanted to to a proper test of the `core-cluster`.

+//insert image maybe //

-Lack of providers | Early days | Maturity level
+### 9.9.2.
+Maturity level

 Currently, the biggest limitation of using crossplane is the lack of providers and feature set each provider provides.